jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 To the best of my knowledge all programming languages are defined via [grammars](https://en.wikibooks.org/wiki/Introduction_to_Programming_Languages/Grammars), including DSLs.
 A grammar is a set of rules that documents the syntax and structure of a programming language:
 * All programs in a programming language can trace their structure back to grammar rules.
 * Each program projects a unique parse tree consistent with its grammar rules.
-This is similar to sentence diagramming.
+This is like sentence diagramming.
 * The tree leaf nodes correspond to the language elements in the program itself.
 * The tree non-terminal nodes indicate the relationship among the leaf nodes and other non-terminal nodes.
 That is, they support the organization structure.
 * Behaviors are added to the organization structures.
 This is technically beyond grammar definition, but it's the last step achieving behavior from programming languages defined via a grammar.